Are you writing a Family History? Here are some tips from 48 Hour Books on how to make a family tree book.

 Next you'll need to decide how you want your book to look.
 What size do you want it to be?
 You may want to visit libraries or bookstores to get an idea of what size books similar to yours usually are.
 We have four standard sizes available (4.25 x 7 inches, 5.5 x 8.5 inches, 6 x 9 inches, and 8.5 x 11 inches) but we are able to trim to almost any custom size (we can even print books as large as 12 x 12 inches)!

-We've written a blog post that describes in great detail how to layout your book in Microsoft Word.
+Once you decide on a book size, you'll need to format your document to that size.
+If you're not sure where to start, check out our Free Book Templates.
+We've also written a blog post that describes in great detail how to layout your book in Microsoft Word.
 Click here to read it.
 (It will open in a new window, so you won't lose your place here.)

 Every book has a front cover and a back cover, no matter how simple you want your book to look.
 When you submit your files for printing, you'll need to send us files for both the inside pages and for the cover.
 When it comes to designing a book cover, you have a few options:

 Once the design work is done, and you're sure that your pages are the proper size, make sure all of your files are print-ready.
 We require PDF files for printing, so you'll want to convert your document into that format.
-You can convert your files to PDF by choosing "File > Save as > PDF" if your computer offers that option.
-If you don't see that option, you can try using our free PDF converter (available here).
+You can convert your files to PDF by choosing "File > Save as PDF" if your computer offers that option.
+If you don't see that option, you can try downloading our free PDF converter).
 Or, if you're a new self-publisher and don't want to mess with it, just send us your Word files and we'll convert them for you for $50.

 After you save your file as a PDF, be sure to check the PDF file CAREFULLY before sending it to us for printing.
 Any errors on your PDF will show up on all of your books.